 Caffeine should only be consumed in the morning for those with ADHD, and no late-night coffee, tea, soda, or chocolate consumption is advised.
 ADHD drugs that contain amphetamine also shrink blood arteries.
 Some of the effects of caffeine may be comparable to those of popular ADHD medicines.
 Although the precise cause is uncertain, decreased blood flow may aid in treating ADHD.
 It calms overactive brain regions, enabling them to work more effectively and cooperatively with the rest of the brain.
 Caffeine helps increase your adrenaline levels and reduce depression.

-Coffee is a central nervous system stimulant that has been found to help boost overall mental functioning, improve attention and concentration, reduce fatigue, and improve memory.
+Coffee is a central nervous system stimulant found to help boost overall mental functioning, improve attention and concentration, reduce fatigue, and improve memory.
 Caffeine mostly does this by functioning as an antagonist of the adenosine receptor.
 Caffeine binds to these receptors when we drink coffee, tea, or energy drinks, reducing the impact of adenosine and consequently reducing its effects by subtly enhancing dopamine release.

 The majority of research has been conducted on animals or children, and some are fairly old.
 Thus, the evidence on caffeine and ADHD is not strong enough to be decisive.
 According to research, caffeine’s effectiveness for treating ADHD rises with increasing doses, but only until a point at which it starts to decline once more.
 Based on the meta-analysis from 2000, the dose may be around 150 mg per day for children, but the best timing and dosage, particularly for adults, are still unknown.
 However, generally, it is encouraging, and several experts have advocated for more research into the potential medical benefits of caffeine for ADHD.